 The world was last this warm about 115,000 years ago when sea level was 6-9 meters (20-30ft) higher than today

 The extra heat (energy) in the atmosphere has multiple effects.
 The intensification of the water cycle means more water is evaporated from our oceans.
-Also, as the air gets warmer, it can hold more water vapour (also a green house gas).
+Also, as the air gets warmer, it can hold more water vapour (which also has a green house effect).
 Heavy downpours get heavier, causing more flooding

 Snowpacks melt earlier in the year, leading to more spring flooding, but less water in the heat of summer.